Skip to main content

 The Expression Problem

-One issue we have not been able to move past in these exemples is the Expression Problem.
+One issue we have not been able to move past in these examples is the Expression Problem.
 In two words, this means that we can’t add a new data type (e.g: SpaceStation), or a new operation (e.g: land_on) to our current code without re-compiling it.

 This is the downside I was pointing out in our previous sections: